I’d like to expand on my criticism of the Bicycle Friendly Communities (BFC) program and why I think it is so abhorrent.

 Here are some photos of bicycle facilities in New Haven and Albany from June 2014.

 1. Elm St. at Temple looking E, New Haven, CT

 This bike lane is a “coffin corner”, to the right of a straight through/right turn lane.

 In my new hometown of Prescott, Arizona, I’ve gone exploring looking for good and bad places to ride my bicycle.

 I found a really bad place: a narrow bike lane on a hilly multi-lane road, Willow Creek Road.
 The bike lane confines cyclists to their own little ghetto while traffic rushes by, inches from the left elbow.
 There are many intersections which invite right hook collisions and collisions from poor sight lines.
-A steep downhill run just ahead allows cyclists to coast upwards of 40 mph, at which speed one should not be occupying a narrow bike lane, next to motorists who are ignoring you.
+A steep 6% downhill run just ahead allows cyclists to coast approaching the speed limit of 40 mph, at which speed one should not be occupying a narrow bike lane, next to motorists who are ignoring you.
 Continue reading

 Here, in its entirety, is what LAB posted on its website on January 17, 2014, regarding its emphasis for at least the near-term future.
 Bill Hoffman’s comments follow.

 LAB is no longer a membership organization; it’s a lobbying group that happens to have members.

 A new bicycling education and advocacy organization “I Am Traffic” held a colloquium in Feb.
 23-24 Orlando.
 You can watch some of the presentations and read some really good educational material from the website.